n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 #### Solution (Gold)

+### Act I Conclusion

 With at least the `Silver` challenges being completed.
-It looks like there is a pretty suspencful outro for Act II.
+It looks like there is a pretty suspencful outro for Act I.

 > This division among the elves can't be good.
 Surely it won't get any worse.